revertinc/revert/README.md

 alt="Revert Quick demo"  border="2"/>
 <em>Revert Quick demo</em>
 </a>

+### Why use Revert?

+You might want to check us out if

+-   You are developer building a B2B product
+-   You have a ton of integrations on your roadmap
+-   Your focus is building your core product
+-   You want to move fast and not break things

 Visit: https://revert.dev to sign up for an account or read our docs [here](https://docs.revert.dev) !